Prehistoric Wales: The Iron Age

 The La Tène culture is traditionally associated with the Celts, and the general view until fairly recently was that the appearance of this culture indicated a large-scale invasion by peoples who also brought a Celtic language which later developed into Welsh.
 The currently more popular view is that any movement of peoples was on a smaller scale, with cultural diffusion responsible for most of the changes.
 There is some evidence to support the latter model, such as burials associated with earlier religious sites.
 It has been suggested that a Celtic language was being spoken in Wales by about 700 BC.

+Roman Iron Age

-The prehistoric period ended with the arrival of the Roman army, who began their campaigns against the Welsh tribes in 48 AD with an attack on the Deceangli in north-east Wales.
+The prehistoric period ended with the arrival of the Roman army, who began their campaigns against the Welsh tribes in 48 AD with an attack on the Deceangli in north-east Wales, the era was deemed the Roman Iron Age.
 Wales was divided between a number of tribes, of which the Silures and the Ordovices put up the most stubborn resistance.
 The Roman conquest of Wales was complete by 79 AD.
 The reports of Roman historians such as Tacitus give a little more information about Wales in this period, such as that the island of Anglesey was apparently a stronghold of the Druids.
 The impact of the arrival of the Romans may have varied from one part of Wales to another; for example there is evidence that some hillforts, such as Tre'r Ceiri, continued to be occupied during the Roman period.
+An example of that era is the Welsh pre-Celtic (Goidelic) Silures tribe, who occupied their lands from the ancient times of Britain.
+The tribe later established a home in the Malvern Hills building earthworks to protect themselves from Ostorius Scapula and his Roman army.
+However, later in 78 AD, the Silures tribe was defeated by the Romans led by Frontinus from his nearby camp at the Roman fort of Ariconium which was then inhabited for 300 more years.